wat3rm3ll0n/dogadoption/Project_Cleaned.md

 #### Random Forest

-After optimizing our KNN modeling, we developed a few Random Forest models in an attempt to improve our test accuracy, along with the model's Kappa value.
-For our first Random Forest model, we used a range of 2-5 for the number of random variables to select from at each break (mtry).
-In our first model, we saw that the test accuracy continually increased with each marginal increase in our mtry variable.
-The highest accuracy achieved in the first model was about 78.3%.
-Since the accuracy increased with each value of mtry, we decided to create a second model with even higher values of mtry in order to determine the highest practical level of accuracy that could be obtained, and the level of mtry at which the accuracy might begin to increase by only a negligible amount.
-Thus, our second model had mtry values of 5-8.
-In this second model we likewise observed that the highest accuracy and Kappa values were developed at an mtry of 8.
-The results indicated a direct relationship between mtry and accuracy.
-However, when graphing the increase of accuracy compared to the increase in mtry, we noted that the model accuracy began to plateau at an mtry value of 8.
-Accordingly, we chose to leave our models with a max mtry value of 8.
+After exploring the KNN models, I developed two different Random Forest models.
+For my first Random Forest model, I used a range of 2-5 for the number of random variables to select from at each break (mtry).
+In the first model, I saw that the test accuracy continually increased with each marginal increase in the mtry parameter.
+The highest accuracy achieved in the first model was 78.3%.
+Since the accuracy increased with each value of mtry, I decided to create a second model with larger values of mtry in order to see if that would increase the accuracy.
+Thus, my second model had mtry values of 5-8.
+In this second model I observed that the highest accuracy and Kappa values were at an mtry of 8.
+The results indicated a positive relationship between mtry and accuracy.
+However, when graphing the increase of accuracy compared to the increase in mtry, I could see that the model accuracy was increasing at a decreasing rate and began to plateau at an mtry value of 8.
+Accordingly, I chose to leave the mtry parameter at an mtry value of 8.
 The second Random Forest model achieved an accuracy of 79.5% with a Kappa value 67.4, both of which were much higher than the values of the first Random Forest model and the KNN model.

     ## Random Forest
     ##